ReWittmann/blockSQP2/README.md

 The binaries are placed into /blockSQP/lib or /blockSQP/bin, /python_Interface/py_blockSQP and /blocksqp.jl/bin.

 ##Examples and documentation
-Check out the manual and the examples to learn how to use blockSQP.
+If py_blockSQP was built, try running benchmark/run_blockSQP.py to confirm the solver works.
+Edit run_blockSQP.py to select various example problems and options.

 C++ examples are located in blockSQP/examples, the example executables are placed into blockSQP/examples/bin.

-Corresponding python and julia examples are located at python_Interface/examples and blocksqp.jl/scripts.
+If blockSQP.jl was built, julia examples are located at blocksqp.jl/scripts.